boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 masses below 200 Da, we use the absolute mass deviation at 200 Da, as we found that small masses vary according to an absolute rather than a relative error.

+## Spectral library matching via custom databases

+SIRIUS 6 offers to import local libraries containing spectral reference data.
+Supported import formats for spectral data are .ms, .mgf, .msp, .mat, .txt (MassBank), .mb, .json (GNPS, MoNA).
+Spectra need to be annotated with a structure and be centroided.
+SIRIUS will automatically perform spectral library search against all available libraries every time the molecular formula annotation subtool is used.
+Spectral library matching is performed using the cosine score with squared peak intensities and ignored precursor peak.

+### Spectral matching influence on SIRIUS and CSI:FingerID results

+In SIRIUS 6, spectral library matches are treated as annotations to CSI:FingerID results.
+A spectral library match will not influence the rank of a structure candidate, but annotated to CSI:FingerID results instead.
+In case where a high quality spectral library hit is found where the corresponding molecular formula would not have been considered by SIRIUS, that molecular formula will be forcibly added to the list of molecular formula candidates.
+This done to ensure that no spectral library matches are lost when using CSI:FingerID.

 ## Molecular formula annotation concepts